em7/cas-sluzebka/README.md

 3 times need to be calculated for a typical business trip.
 Travel time outside business hours, travel time inside and time spent working.

 From a scientific analysis which I just made up follows that average programmer spent 20 seconds counting the times.
-This can mean a lot for a mid-sized company which has 350 employees each travelling 6 times a yer.
+This can mean a lot for a mid-sized company which has 350 employees each travelling 6 times a year.

 ```
 Total business trips: 350 x 6 = 2,100 trips